User Experience

 “Create a New Knowledge Base Article” Tool Tips

 Background: Mozilla had many volunteers who wrote help articles.
 I needed to teach these volunteers how to use Mozilla’s tools to write these help docs.
-The tool they used was the “Create a New Knowledge Base Article” feature.
+The tool they needed to use was the “Create a New Knowledge Base Article” feature.

 The Outcome: As a result of these tool tips, the feature became more intuitive and easier to use.
 Volunteers could understand how to use it more quickly and therefore write more help articles.